 a.
 Biodiversity

-The Philippines one of the most biologically diverse countries in the world, with a rich variety of flora and fauna.
+The Philippines is one of the most biologically diverse countries in the world, with a rich variety of flora and fauna.
 Many of which are found nowhere else on earth.
 The country is home to over 52,177 species of plants and animals, including over 500 species of birds.
-Nearly 200 species of mammals, and over 2,000 species of fish.
+There are approximately 200 species of mammals and over 2,000 species of fish.

-The Philippines is also a global hotspot for biodiversity, with numerous areas of high conservation value.
-Such as the Tubbataha Reef, the Palawan Underground River, and the Mount Apo Natural Park.
+It is also a global hotspot for biodiversity, with numerous areas of high conservation value.
+Significant attractions in the Philippines include the Tubbataha Reef, Palawan Underground River, and Mount Apo Natural Park.
 Despite this, the country faces significant threats to its biodiversity, including habitat destruction, overfishing, and climate change.

 Conservation efforts are underway to protect the country’s unique biodiversity, including the establishment of protected areas.
-The promotion of sustainable tourism, and the implementation of regulations to control the trade in wildlife and wildlife products.
+Implements regulations to govern the trade of wildlife and wildlife products while promoting sustainable tourism.

 b.
 Climate